 Repot every two or three years in the spring, using a 'Houseplant' labelled compost and the next sized pot with adequate drainage.
 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mites, scale, thrips, fungus gnats, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
-Common diseases associated with Aspidistra are root rot, leaf-spot disease, botrytis, rust, Fusarium wilt, rhizoctonia, powdery mildew & southern blight - click here to learn more about these issues.
+Common diseases associated with Aspidistra are root rot (Sclerotium rolfsii), leaf-spot disease, botrytis, rust, Fusarium wilt, rhizoctonia, powdery mildew & southern blight - click here to learn more about these issues.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.